MohamedFathyHub/Cherry_And_Honey/README.md

 ## About the project ( User )

-- Cherry & Honey is a food website where clients can view the existing products and addd them to the cart
+- Cherry & Honey is a food website where clients can view the existing product details and add them to the cart

 - After choosing the desired quantity clients can proceed to the checkout page where they can choose between shipping options ( Free shipping - Fast Shipping - Normal Shipping )